 Why One Kitchn Reader Bought and Canceled Her Costco Membership in the Same Day

 The truth is, though, Costco isn’t for everyone.
 The biggest complaint we hear is that shoppers just can’t store or use up the mass quantities of food before it goes bad.
 (A totally fair and valid point!)
-And this weekend we got a letter from a reader, Lisa Austin, who told us she got and canceled her Costco membership during the same trip!
+And we once got a letter from a reader who told us that she got and canceled her Costco membership during the same trip!
 We had to know more.

 Here’s What A Reader Had to Say About Her Costco Experience

 I am and have been a BJ’s member for more than seven years and never thought of trying out Costco, even though Costco is half the distance from my home.
 As a long-time Kitchn reader, I’d noticed lots of articles on the wonderfulness of Costco, and since my BJ’s membership needed to be renewed, I thought I’d give Costco a try.